 How do you see what tools are available?

-From Claude Code, ask your assistant to call status.
+From Claude Code, ask your assistant to call system_status.
 It returns server health, loaded models, and available capabilities.
-Call models to see which AI models are downloaded and ready.
+Call model_list to see which AI models are downloaded and ready.

 ToolPiper serves a full OpenAPI spec at http://localhost:9998/v1/openapi.json documenting every REST endpoint.
 The MCP tool definitions include detailed descriptions and JSON Schema for every parameter.